alantech/alanlang-docs/docs/learn_alan/index.md

 ## Binding Functions and Types from Rust (or Javascript)

-!!! note

-    Currently only Rust binding exists and that's what the documentation currently covers, but before Alan v0.2.0 it is intended to modify the binding syntax to also define bindings for Javascript

-Beyond defining functions and types in Alan, you may also bind functions and types to Rust functions and types.
+Beyond defining functions and types in Alan, you may also bind functions and types to Rust or Javascript functions and types.
 This binding process trusts you completely that the binding has been specified correctly, so be sure that you're doing so.

 ### Binding Functions